KatarzynaJuszczak/BecomeQAEngineerCourse/README.md

 Frequently used pytest flags:

-`pytest -k EXPRESSION` only run tests which match the given substring expression.\
+`pytest -k EXPRESSION` only run tests which match the given substring expression\
 `pytest -v` increase the verbosity level\
 `pytest -x` exit instantly on first error or failed test